swiftlang/swift-evolution/proposals/testing/NNNN-targeted-interoperability-swift-testing-and-xctest.md

 projects.
 After that, a `7.Y` release would make strict interop mode the default.

-- Swift Package Manager projects: `swift-tools-version` declared in Package.swift will be used to determine interop mode, regardless of the toolchain used to run tests.
+- Swift packages: `swift-tools-version` declared in Package.swift will be used to determine interop mode, regardless of the toolchain used to run tests.

-- Xcode projects: Installed toolchain version will be used to determine interop mode.
+- Otherwise, installed toolchain version will be used to determine interop mode.

 - Any project can use `SWIFT_TESTING_XCTEST_INTEROP_MODE` to override interop mode at runtime, provided they are on toolchain version `6.X` or newer